 #5 Pongour waterfall

 Vietnam is the perfect place to chase waterfalls.
 There are hundreds of them all around.
-Pongour Waterfalls is one most grand ones in Vietnam but the few who reach this place because it’s quite far.
+Pongour Waterfalls is one of the grandest ones in Vietnam, but the few reach this place because it’s quite far.
 However, those who do reach it agree that it is definitely worth the trip.

-Don’t these wonders just want to make you pack your bags and go on an adventure ASAP And to think this is only 5 out of the hundreds of incredible places you can see along the way.
+Don’t these wonders just want to make you pack your bags and go on an adventure ASAP, And to think this is only 5 out of the hundreds of incredible places you can see along the way.
 This country will satisfy your thirst for life and adventure.
-If you have any experiences you’d like to share, suggestions, questions, or any comment relating to travel in Vietnam, please share them below.
+If you have any experiences you’d like to share, suggestions, questions, or comments relating to travel in Vietnam, please share them below.

 Also Read: The 8 Best Places to Visit in Southeast Asia